Billie Jean King film replays tennis battle for women's equality

 "Well, I would say for the most part the players today are living our dream," said King, who narrates and is executive producer of the film directed by James Erskine and Zara Hayes.

 The year she beat Riggs, King also won Wimbledon to earn 3,000 pounds.
 The 1973 men's champion, Jan Kodes, earned 5,000 pounds.
-This year the men's and ladies' singles champions will each take home 1.6 million pounds ($2.46 million).
+This year the men's and ladies' singles champions will each take home 1.6 million pounds.

 The film's historical footage follows King's rise as a young tennis prodigy alongside the bra-burning demonstrations of the U.S. women's movement cut with contemporary TV commercials in which men order their wives to iron their shirts and rail against the stroppy proponents of feminism.